-It is a term used for a variety of diseases that are characterized by the ineffective production (or dysplasia) of a specific type of blood cell , which can be a warning that cancer may be developing in the body.
+It is a term used for various diseases characterized by the ineffective production (or dysplasia) of a specific type of blood cell, which can be a warning that cancer may be developing in the body.

 This condition usually refers to a condition that carries a high risk of becoming acute myeloid leukemia (AML).

-However it is important to remember that myelodysplasia is a unique syndrome, in which many people die from this condition without even developing a leukemia.
-In fact, only about one third of all patients with myelodysplastic syndromes evolve to AML in a few years.
+However, it is essential to remember that myelodysplasia is a unique syndrome in which many people die from this condition without even developing leukemia.
+Only about one third of all patients with myelodysplastic syndromes evolve to AML in a few years.

-All myelodysplastic syndromes involve the so-called “adult stem cells” that are found in the bone marrow and are usually responsible for maintaining the high arterial cell count.
+All myelodysplastic syndromes involve the so-called “adult stem cells” found in the bone marrow and are usually responsible for maintaining the high arterial cell count.

-The human body needs a certain amount of red blood cells to make sure that all organs are receiving enough oxygen and a certain amount of white blood cells to ensure that infections can be effectively treated.
+The human body needs a certain amount of red blood cells to ensure that all organs receive enough oxygen and a certain amount of white blood cells to ensure that infections can be effectively treated.

-Leukemia refers to a cancer of the white blood cells.
+Leukemia refers to a cancer of white blood cells.

 The white blood cells in the human body come in many different shapes and sizes, but in general, they have the same primordial function within the body: they are designed to be able to fight invasions of bacteria, viruses, fungi, and debris.

-If the myelodysplasia progresses to leukemia, the anemia that was present may persist, and a number of other problems will arise.
+If the myelodysplasia progresses to leukemia, the present anemia may persist, and several other problems will arise.

-Leukemia is defined as an overgrowth of dysfunctional white blood cells, so the body’s ability to fight infections can interfere with other parts of the body such as the spleen, liver and lymph nodes, triggering a pain in the abdomen and the joints.
+Leukemia is an overgrowth of dysfunctional white blood cells, so the body’s ability to fight infections can interfere with other body parts such as the spleen, liver, and lymph nodes, triggering pain in the abdomen and the joints.